CoderTofu/Ummbela/README.md

 # Ummbela
 A python weather app.
-I created this project with the intention of practicing my web scraping and gui skills.
+I created this project with the intention of practicing my web scraping skills.

 # How do I run this in my machine?
 I mainly used one library and one module.